-(You can [wprm-recipe-jump], BUT there is an excellent story about this recipe, and you might get a chuckle or two if you stay with me)
+You can always scroll down to just grab the recipe, BUT there is an excellent story about this recipe, and you might get a chuckle or two if you stay with me.

 When we first planted our garden, I added a few pickling cucumber plants thinking I would make a few quarts for fun.
 My husband was not at all interested in this endeavor because his recollection of homemade dill pickles differed significantly from mine.

 His memories of homemade dill pickles were soft, mushy little vessels of pure vinegar that made your mouth pucker for a week.

 I made them anyway, tossing his concern to the wind.
 I bottled ten beautiful jars that summer and they were elegant green gems in pristine glass bottles that I obsessively admired.

 That was the start of the homemade canning obsession.

 Oh, and if you are curious, when we finally cracked them open three months later, they were flipping awesome.

 I was very disappointed we only made ten jars.
 Those homemade pickles vanished from the pantry before we harvested our fall cinderella pumpkins.

 The following year I made 24 quarts, the year after that 32.
 We even threw in a couple of cans of pickled jalapenos – we still run out long before the next batches are ready.

 I don’t think I have a garden big enough to grow enough cucumbers for the two of us for a year!